top of page

 At the end of June, the NHL responded by submitting a motion to dismiss in the Southern District of New York.[37]
 They raise a defense of the labor relationship that the NHL-NHLPA (National Hockey League Players Association) collective bargaining agreement (CBA) represents both “present and future players in the NHL.”[38]
 The league argues the dispute should be worked out under its CBA rather than in courts as it relates to pay and work conditions.[39]
 There are no further updates at this time.

-JUHI PATEL (contributing editor) is a 2L at Villanova University Charles Widger School of Law.
+JUHI PATEL (deputy editor-in-chief) is a 2L at Villanova University Charles Widger School of Law.
+She self-identifies as an off-brand New York Sports fan rooting on the Islanders, Nets, and Bills.
 She is a part of the Soccer Negotiation Competition Team and is interested in labor, employment, and intellectual property law.
-As an avid fan of hockey and F1 she hopes to one day work as in-house counsel for a professional hockey league or team.

 References: